nlfiedler/exaf-rs/README.md

 There are [many existing](https://en.wikipedia.org/wiki/List_of_archive_formats) archive formats, many of which have long since fallen out of common use.
 Those that remain are not without their shortcomings, such as poorly implemented encryption features, or vulnerability to compression factor exploits (*zip bomb*).

 The original motivation to start this project began when [O](https://github.com/OttoCoddo) announced the [pack](https://pack.ac) file format.
 They introduced a novel approach to the problem of archiving and compressing files while lamenting the general lack of progress in this area.
+My own Rust version of this can be found [here](https://github.com/nlfiedler/pack-rs).
+It's speed and output size are nearly identical to that of this project.